Back Slipped Disc

-Most minor and moderately bulging disc injuries are treated conservatively without the need for surgery.
-Torn fibres of the annulus will heal and the disc bulge to usually resolve fully.
+Most minor and moderately bulging disc injuries are treated conservatively without surgery.
+Torn fibres of the annulus will heal, and the disc bulge usually resolves fully.
 While this occurs, your bulging disc treatment centres on encouraging the fluid to return and remain in the centre of the disc.
-This rehabilitation keeps the torn fibres closer to one another and the structure of the annulus as healthy as possible.
+This rehabilitation keeps the torn fibres closer to one another and the annulus’ structure as healthy as possible.

-Your physiotherapist will advise you on the best positions to stay in and may tape or brace your spine.
-They’ll also explain to you the postures to avoid, which can be detrimental to your recovery.
+Your physiotherapist will advise you on the best positions to stay in and potentially tape or brace your spine.
+They’ll also explain the postures to avoid, which can be detrimental to your recovery.

-By maintain the disc fluid in the central position that you intend it to stay, you are helping Mother Nature to lay down its scar tissue optimally for an excellent long-term solution.
-Please remember that scar tissue formation will take at least six weeks, so the longer that you avoid aggravating postures, the better!
+Maintaining the disc fluid in the central position you intend to stay in, you help Mother Nature lay down its scar tissue optimally for an excellent long-term solution.
+Please remember that scar tissue formation will take at least six weeks, so the longer you avoid aggravating postures, the better!

 PHASE I – Pain Relief & Protection

-You are managing your inflammation.
-Inflammation is the primary short-term reason for why you have suddenly developed bulging disc symptoms.
-It best reduced via ice therapy and techniques or exercises that unload the inflamed structures.
+Inflammation is the primary short-term reason you have suddenly developed bulging disc symptoms.
+Ice therapy and techniques or exercises that unload the inflamed structures help.

 Your physiotherapist will use an array of treatment tools.
 They aim to reduce your pain and inflammation.
-These treatment modalities may include ice, electrotherapy, acupuncture, unloading taping techniques, soft tissue massage, gentle exercise and temporary use of a back brace.
+These treatment modalities may include ice, electrotherapy, acupuncture, unloading taping techniques, soft tissue massage, gentle exercise, and a back brace for temporary use.
 Your doctor may recommend a course of non-steroidal anti-inflammatory drugs such as ibuprofen.

 PHASE II – Bulging Disc Exercises